Choir of King's College London: Services

 Most famed for their Advent Carols Services, the choir performs across three nights to meet demand.
 The choir also sings in extra services such as All Souls and Ash Wednesday Vigils, remembrance and memorial services.

-Many members of the choir also sing with the neighbouring St Mary le Strand church.
+Many members of the choir also sing with the neighbouring St Mary le Strand church, separately from their duties as choral scholars at King's College London.

+The choir as a whole regularly sings for worship outside the university including at Westminster Abbey and St Paul's Cathedral, both located near the College's historic campus on the Strand in central London, the site of the College Chapel.

-Since 2020, the choir started livestreaming services on their YouTube channel as a result of the COVID-19 pandemic.
+In 2020, the choir started livestreaming services on their YouTube channel as a result of the COVID-19 pandemic.
+Since the pandemic, the choir has continued to embrace technology and share recordings of their services on YouTube.

 Performances and recordings

 The choir maintains a strong recording and touring schedule, having previously performed as far afield as Italy, Nigeria and Hong Kong.
 The choir also performs regularly in major concert venues and holds numerous appearances at music festivals across the country.

 Tours and performances

 Aside from sacred music sung mostly in choral evensong services, the choir also performs a wide range of music, including contemporary mass settings and choral works by Eleanor Alberga, Charles Stanford, Herbert Howells, and Imogen Holst, with the choir having recently sung the world première of Ed Nesbit's (one of the college composition lecturer's) The King's Service.

 The choir often performs with symphony orchestras both within the United Kingdom and abroad, with the ensemble giving the world première of Simon Rowland-Jones's Smile, O voluptuous cool-breath’d Earth! alongside the Orion Orchestra in November 2020.
 In April 2021 the choir performed the St John Passion with the Hanover Band, with other performing engagements including multiple concerts featuring the Rachmaninoff All-Night Vigil as part of the Barnes Music Festival and at St John's Smith Square.

 Tours in recent years have seen the choir perform in the US (2019), Nigeria (2018), US and Canada (2017), Germany (2016), and Italy (2015).